-Ecstasy, a name for MDMA, is a popular club drug that gained notoriety in the 1980s for its euphoric and energizing effects.
 Ecstasy can be detected in urine for up to five days after the last time it was used.
-However, the exact length of time MDMA stays in the system depends on various factors such as the extent of use, dose taken, and certain physiological variables.
+However, the exact length of time MDMA stays in your system depends on various factors such as the extent of use, dose taken, and certain physiological variables.

 What is Ecstasy (MDMA)?

-3,4 methylenedioxymethamphetamine (MDMA) is often referred to as ecstasy.
-Ecstasy is an illegal synthetic drug that produces feelings of euphoria, well-being, altered perception, and heightened senses.
+3,4-methylenedioxymethamphetamine (MDMA) is often referred to as ecstasy.
+Ecstasy is an illegal synthetic drug that produces feelings of euphoria, well-being, altered perception, and heightened senses.[1]

 While pure MDMA usually comes in powder form, ecstasy comes in the form of a tablet that may contain any number of other substances, including meth, ketamine, caffeine, ephedrine, heroin, PCP, and cocaine.
 The pills may have a variety of imprints on them, ranging from smiley faces to various emojis, logos, letters, and other markings.